1999 Isaac Newton/Hubble Space Telescope

 Part of a Millennium Series set of four devoted to the achievements of British scientists, and jointly called The Scientists’ Tale, this stamp carries the wording ‘Newton/Hubble Telescope’.
 It honours the work of Isaac Newton (already the subject of a set in 1987), but the image is a false-colour infrared view of Saturn taken by the Hubble Space Telescope.
 The intention was to demonstrate the development of astronomical telescopes since Newton built the first reflector – but surely a more appropriate illustration would have been either Newton’s original telescope or the present-day Isaac Newton Telescope in the Canary Islands.
 (Incidentally, this isn’t a poor-quality copy of the stamp – the perforations really were that rough, and the printing was dark.)

-The stamp, numbered Millennium 1999/17, was released on 1999 August 3 and then reissued eight days later as a four-stamp sheet to mark the total eclipse of the Sun visible from Britain on August 11.
+The stamp, numbered Millennium 1999/17, was released on 1999 August 3 and then reissued eight days later in a four-stamp sheet to mark the total eclipse of the Sun visible from Britain on August 11.
 No designer is credited.

 The other advances commemorated in the Scientists’ Tale set were: